Pay policy statement

 One of the council’s strategic priorities is to be an employer of choice.
 Whilst recognising the financial constraints that the council operates within, it aims to ensure that its approach to pay and reward reflects that.

-This statement details the methods by which salaries for all roles are determined.
-It will be published on the council’s website and intranet and made available in other formats upon request.
+The purpose of this statement is to provide transparency regarding the council’s approach to setting the pay of its employees.
+It details the methods by which salaries for all roles are determined, and it will be published on the council’s website and intranet and also be made available in other formats on request.

 Procedural and approval requirements set down in the council’s Constitution will be applied as required.

-In determining the remuneration of its employees, the council places importance upon balancing its strategic priority of being an employer of choice, committed to recruiting and retaining a high performing workforce, with the need to ensure value for money, and accountability in respect of public expenditure.
+In determining the remuneration of its employees, the council places importance on balancing its strategic priority of being an employer of choice, committed to recruiting and retaining a high performing workforce, with the need to ensure value for money, and accountability in respect of public expenditure.

 The council also has due regard to the need for its pay arrangements to be:

-• Open and transparent
+- Open and transparent

-• Fair, consistent, and underpinned by equality
+- Fair, consistent, and underpinned by equality

-• In line with the council’s financial policies, affordability, and accountability requirements.
+- In line with the council’s financial policies, affordability, and accountability requirements.

 Definitions